Summer Semester Dates Now Available for Tues. or Thurs. 1p-7p: August 24, September 14, October 12, November 9 and December 12

-LIFE SKILLS Level 1 (6hrs)-This course emphasizes goal-setting, decision making and problem solving, communication, healthy lifestyles and relationship, and safety.
+LIFE SKILLS Level 1 (6hrs)-This course emphasizes goal-setting, decision-making and problem-solving, communication, healthy lifestyles and relationships, and safety.

-LIFE SKILLS Level 2 (12hrs)- Tthis class promotes education that aims to make decisions and take positive actions to change behavior and environment to enhance health, safey and prevent disease.
+LIFE SKILLS Level 2 (12hrs)- This class promotes education that aims to make decisions and take positive actions to change behavior and environment to enhance health, and safety and prevent disease.
 Participants will learn strategies to deal with their emotional concerns and gain knowledge to make better choices.

-ANGER MANAGEMENT Level 1 (6hrs)-Explores the boundaries of emotional intelligence and aids participants on how to decipher feelings from emotions and de-escalating anger and stress.
+ANGER MANAGEMENT Level 1 (6hrs)-Explores the boundaries of emotional intelligence and aids participants on how to decipher feelings from emotions and de-escalate anger and stress.

-PETTY THEFT Level 1 (6hrs)-This course is designed to help student examine behavior that lead to theft with an emphasis on preventing poor decision making and repetitive conduct.
+PETTY THEFT Level 1 (6hrs)-This course is designed to help students examine behavior that leads to theft with an emphasis on preventing poor decision-making and repetitive conduct.

 PETTY THEFT Level 2 (12hrs)- Provides intervention strategies to overcome psychological problems associated with theft and a program for relapse prevention